ChemBioScripting/cmatrix/README.md

 _To get the program to look most like the movie, use `cmatrix -lba`_ _To get the program to look most like the Win/Mac screensaver, use `cmatrix -ol`_

-In the _launcher_ directory there are some scripts as examples, that you can consider to use to launch `cmatrix` by opening a _terminal_.
+In the _launcher_ directory there are some scripts as examples, that you can consider to use as custom command by opening a _terminal_.

 ### Valuable information
 If you have any suggestions/flames/patches to send, please feel free to